css-raku/CSS-Selector-To-XPath-raku/README.md

         $xpath = selector-to-xpath(:$css, |%opt);

     Shortcut for `CSS::Selector::To::XPath.new(|%opt).to-xpath(:$css) `.
-Parses the CSS selector expression and returns an equivalent XPath exppression.Exported upon request.
+Parses the CSS selector expression and returns an equivalent XPath exppression.
+Exported upon request.

   * new